 Before using DUPIXENT, tell your healthcare provider about all your medical conditions, including if you:

-Set a date on your calendar to remind you to take your DUPIXENT as directed by your physician.
+Set a date on your calendar to remind you to take DUPIXENT as directed by your physician.
 Just choose the calendar you want below to get started.

 You don’t have to put your life on hold to fit your dosing schedule.
 Follow these tips to take DUPIXENT while traveling.